toltec-dev/toltec/docs/branches.md

 The testing branch exists solely for the repository maintainers to make sure that packages work correctly before distributing them to users.
 It may contain packages that could cause breakage if you install them on your device.

+> To use the testing branch, update the `/opt/etc/opkg.conf` file on an existing install or set the `toltec_branch` variable to `testing` when installing through the bootstrap script.

 ### Adding or updating a package

 New packages or package updates are exclusively proposed through pull requests based on the testing branch.